A New Definition of Special Needs {that includes you}

 Rachel doesn’t understand social etiquette.
 She hugs spontaneously and laughs unhindered, regardless of her setting.
 Because she isn’t anxious about “what people will think,” she is a great educator in the area of living in the moment.

 We all have areas of special need.
-Have you ever thought those perceived weaknesses may be your strengths?
+Have you ever thought your perceived weaknesses may be your strengths?

 With the crystallization of this new, truer meaning, I believe I may just redefine “special needs” for our benefit (sorry Mr. Webster).